List of Yu-Gi-Oh! GX characters: Manga

-Ryuga is teacher trainee assigned to duel fifty students.
-On the condition that he could pass them all, he would be recognized as an official professor of Duel Academy.
+Ryuga is a teacher trainee assigned to duel fifty students and be recognized as an official professor of Duel Academy on the condition that he pass them all.
 He is rumored to take the cards of those he defeats.
 When he duels, he uses a special ring to emit an electromagnetic force that disables his opponent's Duel Disk, preventing their use of Spell Cards.
 He challenges Jaden, but the duelist defeats Ryuga with his Alternate Fusion card.
 Ryuga plays a Dinosaur deck.